lucas-tulio/project-euler/README.md

 # project-euler
-Project Euler in Python https://projecteuler.net
+Project Euler in Python and MySQL https://projecteuler.net